 CREDITS

-Requirements for Plan A and Plan B:
+Requirements for Plan A and Plan B: 18

 Required core course (3 credits):

-KIN 871 Research Methods in Kinesiology
+KIN 871 Research Methods in Kinesiology 3

-A minimum of 9 credits of kinesiology graduate level courses in the student's concentration as approved by the student's guidance committee.
+2. A minimum of 9 credits of kinesiology graduate level courses in the stu-

+dent's concentration as approved by the student's guidance committee.

-Additional Requirements for Plan A:
+Additional Requirements for Plan A: 12

 Both of the following courses (9 credits):

 One additional research methods course at the 400-900 level approved

 by the student's guidance committee (3 credits).

-KIN 899 Master's Thesis Research6
+KIN 899 Master's Thesis Research 3

-Additional credits in courses approved by the student's guidance committee (3 credits).
+2. Additional credits in courses approved by the student's guidance com-

+mittee (3 credits).

-Additional Requirements for Plan B:
+Additional Requirements for Plan B: 12

-Additional credits in courses approved by the student's guidance committee (12 credits).
+Additional credits in courses approved by the student's guidance com-

+mittee (12 credits).
 One of the following courses is recommended:

-KIN 893 Internship in Kinesiology 4 to 6
+KIN 893 Internship in Kinesiology

-KIN 897 Project in Kinesiology
+KIN 897 Project in Kinesiology +

-Final certifying examination.

 Students who complete Kinesiology 893 or 897 are required to pass an

 oral certifying examination.

 Students who do not complete Kinesiology 893 or 897 are required to

+, 0,

 pass a written certifying examination.